California Free Speech Law

 Can journalists be forced to disclose their sources in California?

 California has “journalist’s privilege” aka journalist shield laws, protecting journalists in many situations from being forced to reveal their sources to the government.

-Can employers restrict my free speech?
+Can employers restrict my free speech in California?

 In some ways, yes.
 As discussed above, private employers are generally NOT subject to the 1st amendment (only the government is).
 But California law does protect employees from being fired for certain political activity.
 See our Guide to the Law for Employees for more.

-Can my landlord restrict my free speech?
+Can my landlord restrict my free speech in California?

 A landlord cannot prevent you from posting political signs on your unit, as long as the sign is less than 6 square feet and is not otherwise prohibited by law.
 If no local ordinance gives time limits for how long you may have the sign up, your landlord may establish

 a reasonable time limit for having the sign up.
 A “reasonable” time period means at least 90 days before the election or vote to which the sign refers and at least 15 days after.1Civil Code Section 1940.4 See more about Tenants Rights.

 Do people have the right to assemble and protest wherever they want in California?

 No, there are certain rules around this.
 See our Guide to Protester Rights in California.
 Also see our Guide to Laws about Public Spaces.